TRIPURA RAHASYA

 29. His nature is to remain without efforts.
 Contentment

 and purity abide in him.
-Even the most critical situations
+Even the most critical

 do not disturb his peace of mind.